FNNDSC/pl-monai_spleenseg/README.md

 For the most part, the python notebook code could have been mostly used _verbatim_ in the plugin; however, in this example considerable and deeper refactoring was performed.
 Other than of course now being a complete stand alone implementation, this plugin allows for _continuous_ (or _continued_) training, as well as saving examples of all training/validation/inference datasets as NIfTI volumes to allow for better understanding of the process.

-For the _training_ phase, the parent plugin provides input images (training and labeled) and the output is a model (`pth` and `ONNX` format).
-For the _inference_ phase, the input is a model file, and an image with the output being a segmented result.
+For the _training_ phase, the parent plugin provides input images (training and labeled) and the output is a model (`pth` or `ONNX` format).
+For the _inference_ phase, the input is a model file, an image (or more) to analyze, and the output is a segmented volume file.

 ## Implementation